Access control

-DRAPI follows Domino's access control, there's no sidestepping.
-You can however tighten the screws to be very specific on individual access requirements.
+Domino REST API follows Domino's access control with no exceptions.
+However, you can further tighten the security to be very specific on individual access requirements.

 You can decorate each request class with a series of Java annotations to both document and early enforce access requirements: